Originally published on Feb 19, 2018.

 Of course, after a long investment and courtship with AmerisourceBergen, WBA finally pulled the trigger on a full acquisition in February 2018.

-However, that isn’t to say WBA has not had their share of deals.
-After swallowing up companies to become the second largest pharmacy by retail footprint, it WBA has also focused on the vertical (up and down the pharmaceutical supply chain) while continuing to focus on dominating the horizontal (providing healthcare).
+However, that isn’t to say WBA has not had its share of deals.
+After swallowing up companies to become the second-largest pharmacy by retail footprint, WBA has also focused on the vertical (up and down the pharmaceutical supply chain) while continuing to focus on dominating the horizontal (providing healthcare).